ecomp-shONgit/styloAH/README.md

 **no vovels**: A list of token, vovels removed from them, is used as feature array.
 Example: "if not so slow" gives "f nt s slw".

-**samll words**: The featrue array will consist of small words.
+**small words**: The featrue array will consist of small words.
 Think of them as the opposite to verbe and noun.

 **big words**: The feature array will consist of big words, that means verbs and nouns.